-The Board is of the view that during the period from the Listing Date to 31 December 2019, the Company has complied with the applicable code provisions as set out in the Corporate Governance Code contained in Appendix 14 to the Listing Rules (the "Corporate Governance Code").
+The Board is of the view that during the year ended 31 December 2021, the Company has complied with the applicable code provisions as set out in the Corporate Governance Code.

 The Company will periodically review and enhance its corporate governance practices to ensure that it will continue to comply with the requirements of the Corporate Governance Code.